SiyangCai/Monkeypox/README.md

 This dataset has been well-organised and almost does not require preprocessing.
 All the data analysis are performed in Python 3.7 (`pandas`, `matplotlib`, `seaborn`).

 ## Results and Visualizations
+I firstly plot the trend of the spread of disease.
+It is very clear that Monkeypox started to spread around April, and the number of daily confirmed reached the peak around August to September, and then it tend to decrease.
 ![trend](number_of_confirmations_per_day.png)

 To see the country with the most cases, we can also use a bar plot to show the top 10 countries with the most cases so far after the outbreak of Monkypox.
 ![top 10 country](top_10_countries.png)